deepskystacker/DSS/Installers/README.txt

 10. Change to FITS compression support code to work round problems with () and [] in file-ids.

+11. Update exiv2 to 28.7#1

+12. Always use the Qt Widgets based File Dialog for consistency and also so that (e.g.) both .cr2 and .CR2 files are found with a file filter that specifies *.cr2

 Changes for DeepSkyStacker 6.1.0
 ================================